 That’s why Mailchimp offers several tools that work in slightly different ways to help you get the information you need when you need it.

-Your Mailchimp list: See all your audience data in one central location
+Your Mailchimp audience: All your contact data in a central location

-Whether you’re starting from scratch or bringing an existing audience into Mailchimp, your list is where you’ll store all your contact data.
-It’s much more than a list of subscribed contacts you can email: It’s a place to store everything you know about everyone you know, so you’re always sure where to look for your audience data.
-Here are a few things to know about lists:
+Whether you’re starting from scratch or bringing an existing audience into Mailchimp, your audience is where you’ll store all your contact data.
+It’s much more than a list of email addresses: It’s a place to store everything you know about everyone you know, so you’re always sure where to look for information about your people.
+Here are a few things to know about audiences in Mailchimp:

-- Most people should only have one list.
+- Most people should only have one audience.

-This is the most important thing to know about lists: Consolidating data into one list makes it easy to get a holistic view of your audience and recognize patterns in your data that can help your marketing.
+This is the most important thing to know about audiences: Keeping data in one central place makes it easy to get a holistic view of your audience and recognize patterns in your data that can help your marketing.

 - But there is one exception to this rule.

-The one notable exception is if you need to talk to distinctly different audiences from the same Mailchimp account (think vendors vs. buyers, or if you have two separate online stores) with almost no crossover in contacts or the type of content you’d want to send to each list.
-But keep in mind that lists are independent of one another, and contacts that appear on multiple lists will count multiple times in your overall subscriber count.
+The one notable exception is if you need to talk to distinctly different audiences from the same Mailchimp account (think vendors vs. buyers, or if you have two separate online stores) with almost no crossover in contacts or the type of content you’d want to send to each.
+But keep in mind that audiences are independent of one another, and contacts that appear in multiple audiences will count multiple times in your overall contact count.

-Learn more about how to create your list.
+Learn more about how to create a Mailchimp audience.

-Creating a central location for customer data is a great first step towards better audience management, but even though it’s helpful to view your entire audience in one in one master list, you’ll rarely want to message everyone at once.
+Creating a central location for contact data is a great first step towards better audience management, but even though it’s helpful to view your entire audience in one in one place, you’ll rarely want to message everyone at once.
 That's why Mailchimp offers tags, groups, and segments to help you find the right people to talk to, based on data insights.

 Tags: Add your own audience insights into Mailchimp